JoshMermel/JoshMermel.github.io/_posts/2015-09-08-Move-Brute-Force.md

 2. Given the set of solutions to a puzzle, is it possible to reconstruct the initial board?
   * What additional information helps (i.e. board size, distribution of colors...)
+3. What is the board/goal pair with the longest possible solution at each board size?
+   * In the case of puzzle 74, there is a state that cannot be reached in fewer than 19 moves!